apache/iceberg/docs/integrations/dell.md

 | ecs.s3.secret-access-key | S3 Secret Key                     |
 | warehouse                | The location of data and metadata |

-The warehouse should provide as the following format:
+The warehouse should use the following formats:

 | Example                    | Description                                                     |
 | -------------------------- | --------------------------------------------------------------- |